Here are top 30 fun & interesting facts about Nicaragua:

 #2 The Spanish Empire conquered these lands in the 16th century.
 For a period of time, the British also occupied a portion of this area, however, they slowly gave control to the indigenous peoples.

-#3 This country then won its independence from Spain as well on September 15, 1821.
+#3 This country then won its independence from Spain as well as on September 15, 1821.

-#4 In 1909, the US was military involved in the country after hostilities grew between Liberals and Conservatives because of the plans to build a trans-isthmian canal through the Isthmus of Rivas.
+#4 In 1909, the US was militarily involved in the country after hostilities grew between Liberals and Conservatives because of the plans to build a trans-isthmian canal through the Isthmus of Rivas.

 #5 In 1856 William Walker, an American lawyer, physician, journalist, and mercenary declared himself President of this country and tried to turn it into a slave state for the U.S.

 #6 Violeta Chamorro was the 1st elected woman president of any Central America country.
 Violeta Chamorro served from 1991 – 1997.
 She had become a prominent leader after the 1978 assassination of Pedro Chamorro, her husband, a respected publisher of the La Prensa, a daily newspaper, who investigated the corruption of the Somoza family (a family dictatorship who ruled from 1936 to 1979).
 She is known for bringing peace to the country.

 #7 This country is bordered by Costa Rica to the south, Honduras to the north, the Caribbean Sea to the east, and the Pacific Ocean to the west.

 #8 The name of this country is a combination of 2 words, “Nicarao” who was the renowned chief of the native Indian tribe and ”agua” – a Spanish word that literally translates as ”water.”

 #9 Managua is the capital of this country and is located in the southwestern part.
 It is the 3rd largest city in this country.
 Managua is the capital city from 1852.